SKA Regional Centres

 The objectives of the espSRC are as follows:

 After analysing the requirements provided by various scientific groups, the scientific platform of the espSRC was deployed in 2020 and began operations in early 2021.
-To date, the espSRC has supported over 30 research projects, 10 training initiatives, and 30 development activities.
+Since the platform became operational, espSRC has supported more than 100 research, training, and development projects.
 These include prototyping efforts aimed at consolidating the technical capabilities of the SRCNet (e.g., network testing, file development, comparative evaluation of workflows, deployment of Kubernetes clusters, and repository services, as well as the Virtual Observatory).
+As a result, more than 40 scientific and technical papers include the espSRC in their acknowledgements for the uso of the platform.

 The services offered as well as the conditions and access form can be found at the following link.